axiomhq/axiom-go/README.md

 ## Authentication

-The client is initialized with an access token and the users organization ID when using Axiom Cloud or with the URL of the deployment and an access token when using Axiom Selfhost.
+The client is initialized with an access token.
+The access token can be an API token retrieved from the settings page of the Axiom deployment or a personal token retrieved from the users profile page.

+When using Axiom Cloud the users organization ID must be provided in case a personal token is used.
 The organization ID can be omitted in case an API token is used.

-The access token can an API token retrieved from the settings page of the Axiom deployment or a personal token retrieved from the users profile page.
+When using Axiom Selfhost the URL of the deployment must be provided.

+### Access Token Types

+The **personal token** grants access to all resources available to the user on his behalf.

-The API token just allows ingestion or querying into or from the datasets the token is configured for.
+The **API token** just allows ingestion or querying into or from the datasets the token is configured for.

-The personal access token grants access to all resources available to the user on his behalf.

 ## Usage